-NOTE:

-This is a CONTROLLED Document.
-Any documents appearing in paper form are not controlled and should be checked against the on-line file version prior to use.

-Notice: This Document hardcopy must be used for reference purpose only.

-The on-line copy is the current version of the document.

 GENERAL

 General

 Any alterations, extras, deductions, claims and the evaluation of any variations to the Contract Documents shall be brought about as stated in the General Conditions.

 Definitions

 Work Change Directive – Work change directed by the Region where the final price has not been agreed to or where the Work is to be paid for on a time and materials basis.